 Seating is available at Jack Gambill Athletic Fields or the Northern Virginia Graduate Center Parking Lot.
-In the event of rain, the event is scheduled for July 5 at the same time and location.

 The event is free to the public.
 Blankets and flat-based chairs are allowed for seating on the field.
 Food and drinks will be sold on site, but alcohol, smoking, glass containers, fireworks, and pets are not permitted.

 Parking will be restricted within City limits near George Mason High School so that emergency vehicles can use residential streets.
-From 6 to 9 p.m. on Monday, July 4, the following streets will have parking restricted to one side of the street only:
+From 6 p.m to 9 p.m. on Wednesday, July 4, the following streets will have parking restricted to one side of the street only:

 Traffic restrictions will also be in place after the show.
-Visitors are asked to heed police officers directing traffic:
+Visitors are asked to heed police officers directing traffic.

 Handicapped parking is available on a first-come, first-served basis at the school campus (at the "Senior Parking Lot").
 Enter from Haycock Road. and show your placard; officers will direct vehicles.